Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Terra Lodge

 City life and urban vibes in Cape Verde may be much more frequent than you’d initially think.
-Music, art, and dance are omnipresent in the streets of any Cape Verdean island.

 However, the most emblematic towns for their cultural offer are Mindelo on Sao Vicente and the capital Praia, on Santiago.